huaweicloud/huaweicloud-csi-driver/docs/sfs/sfs.md

 kubectl apply -f https://raw.githubusercontent.com/huaweicloud/huaweicloud-csi-driver/master/deploy/sfs-csi-plugin/kubernetes/csi-sfs-node.yaml
 ```

-- Waiting for all the pods in running
+- Waiting for all the PODs in running

 ```
 # kubectl get all -A